dmytrovoytko/stock-market-data-modeling/README.md

 My main interest is in The Magnificent 7 stocks - seven of the world's biggest and most influential tech companies: Apple, Microsoft, Amazon, Alphabet (Google)...
 Should I invest in particular companies (like Magnificent 7) or investing in S&P 500 index funds would be a better/safer choice for me?

+What ML models would be able to predict market trends? which model would work better?

+Many questions...

-So I decide to better understand it by "playing" with data the way we want, not as investors channels present us.
-And let's MLOps help me with that!
+So I decided to better understand it by "playing" with data the way I want, not as investors channels present us.
+And let's my MLOps skills help me with that!

 I decided to collect historical data of stocks, enrich it, put it into convenient portable warehouse (DuckDB) and experiment with modeling using different ML classifiers (RandomForest, DecisionTree, AdaBoost).
+Then compare results.
 Let's see how well I can deal with that!

 ## 🎯 Goals